 A Facebook advertisement interrupts a user who is browsing Facebook.
 It's not invited.
 There's no permission.
 This tends to annoy more people than it serves them.

 When someone types a question or topic into Google, they're giving Google permission to serve results to them.
 If your result is served and your content answers the person's question or helps them in some way, you've created a permission-based value-add.
 Instead of annoying them, you've delighted them.

 While both types of marketing are relevant and useful, the power of inbound marketing for building an audience, creating KLT (know, like, trust), and converting prospects into buyers can't be denied.

-How does digital marketing work?
-What’s the strategy?
+How does online marketing work?
+What's the strategy?

-For most businesses and brands, the goal of digital marketing is the same as any other type of marketing or advertising – capture and hold people’s attention.
+For most businesses and brands, the goal of online marketing is the same as any other type of marketing or advertising – capture and hold people's attention.

 Once you have someone's attention, they know you.
 Once they know you, the next step is to get them to like you.
 And after they like you, the objective is to get them to trust you.